avoumatsodo/avoumatsodo.github.io/_pages/cv.md

 ## Non-Teaching Work Experience
 * May 2023-Nov.
-2023: Research Fellow, International Union of Conservation of Nature (IUCN), Washington DC (hybrid)
+2023: Research Fellow, International Union of Conservation of Nature (IUCN), Washington DC (online)
   * Duties included: Collaboration with a team of researchers to conduct extensive research on the topic of structural change and its implications for biodiversity conservation.
   <!-- * Supervisor: Juha Siikamäki -->